 - In March 2020 the Government started a consultation process on the reform of the PWLB lending terms.
 On 25th November 2020 the Chancellor announced the conclusion of this consultation.
 The lending terms now exclude the use of the PWLB for any Local Authority that includes the purchase of any capital asset primarily for yield in their three year capital investment programme.
-For Local Authorities that qualify for these lending terms, the Government has removed the extra 1% (that it applied in October 2019) from PWLB lending rates. - 6.5 The operational boundary and authorised limits therefore allow for some borrowing to take advantage of exceptionally low lending rates should the opportunity arise.
+For Local Authorities that qualify for these lending terms, the Government has removed the extra 1% (that it applied in October 2019) from PWLB lending rates.
+Local Authorities that don't qualify for these lending terms are unable to access any PWLB borrowing until such time as they cease to have any capital asset primarily for yield in their three year capital investment programme. - 6.5 The operational boundary and authorised limits therefore allow for some borrowing to take advantage of exceptionally low lending rates should the opportunity arise.